 These tasks may include running errands for you or keeping track of your calendar.
 VAs may also help you prepare for parties and several other occasions for your loved ones.

 When you have a virtual assistant taking care of your tasks, you can achieve some balance in your life.
-They can keep you up-to-date on upcoming family events and be able to prepare for them while you’re busy running your business.
+They can keep you up-to-date on upcoming family events and help you prepare for them while you’re busy running your business.

 3. Administrative and Financial Tasks

-Let’s face it, both administrative and financial-related tasks take up so much time, especially if done manually.
+Let’s face it: both administrative and financial-related tasks take up a lot of time, especially if they are done manually.
 You’ll need a knowledgeable team to do this if you have a big company.
 But if you own a small business, you can easily assign these tasks to a virtual assistant.

 Administrative tasks include bookings, scheduling meetings, document management, onboarding, and managing emails.
 Financial duties include bookkeeping, such as payroll, invoicing, and managing company expenses.